ruuda/blog/posts/a-language-for-designing-slides.md

 Progress report
 ---------------

-An exprerimental implementation of Pris exists.
+An experimental implementation of Pris exists.
 It is free software,
 [available on GitHub](https://github.com/ruuda/pris#readme).
 The current feature set is limited,